ryanhornbeck/film-desktop-envirnoment-alts-ubuntu-18.04/README.md

 # Chromata Film-Ready Desktop Environments

 Chromata is a collection of Open Source alternative desktop environments in support of filmmaking.
+Chromata provides a single virtual machine supporting multiple desktops in a single, mobile, customizable deployment.
 Chromata is written to leverage Ubuntu 18.04 LTS, and provides the following alternative desktop environments:

   - Elementary
   - Gnome Flashback